Skip to main content

 3. Optionally, create a namespace where your VM will be migrated.
 We recommend that you migrate a VM to a dedicated namespace.

-kubectl create namespaces <migration-namespace>
+kubectl create namespace <migration-namespace>

 4. Execute the following command to start an interactive shell and begin the migration process to the cluster specified by the KUBECONFIG variable.